vmarchesin/js-me-anything/CONTRIBUTING.md

 - **title**

 The question itself.
 Ask your question and provide any needed information here.
+You can highlight syntax by wrapping any part of the text between `##`.

 - **answers** (must have at least 4)
   - **id**

   The id of the answer.
-Must be unique across all answers inside the same question.
-To make things easy use `difficulty-number-option` as a pattern.
+You must use `difficulty-number-option` as a pattern.
 For example, the question `intermediate-9` should have the answers `intermediate-9-a`, `intermediate-9-b`, etc.

   - **value**

   The answer that is displayed on screen.
-Since answers may depend on the primitive type, use the following convention:
+Since answers may depend on the primitive type, and syntax highligh, use the following convention:

   `Number`: for number types simply put the value.
 Example: `3`.

-  `String`: If you want to imply the output is a string, wrap it around single quotes.
+  `String`: If you want to highlight the output as a string, wrap it around single quotes.
 Example: `'3'`.

-  `Array|Object`: Always put spaces if touching brackets to avoid bad formatting.
-Avoid `[]` and use `[ ]` for example.

   `Primitives`: `null`, `undefined`, `function`, `Error`, `true`, etc, can be simply displayed as is.
 If it's not a string, simply don't put quotes around it.

+  Remember that every value should be stored as string.
+So `value: '3'` will be displayed as a `Number` (after dropping the string quotes) and `value: "'3'"` will be displayed as `String` (after dropping the string quotes, the remaining quotes will highlight it as `String`).

-  Avoid mixing text answers and code output answers in the same question to prevent confusion.
+  Avoid mixing text answers and code output answers in the same question without syntax highlight to prevent confusion.

+  - **applySyntaxHighlight**

+  If `true` the answer will be encapsulated in a syntax highlight \<pre> block for JS.
+Even if it's `false` you can apply syntax highlight to specific parts of the answer by wrapping the content inside `##`, same as other fields.

   - **isCorrect**